Keoffor/geoip-nginx/README.md

 	        a.
 "Deny ALL Except": Use GeoIP to only allow the 5-Eyes countries to access the website

 	        b.
-"Allow ALL Except": Use GeoIP to allow all countries except China, Russia, North Korea, and Brazil
+"Allow ALL Except": Use GeoIP to allow all countries except China, Russia, North Korea, Iran, Syria, and Belarus

 	<!-- **NB:** "Deny ALL Except" and "Allow ALL except" or not technical NGINX terms, but convey the needed functionality in "plain English" -->

-1. Create custom access logs to access rich data provided by the GeoIP module.
-Include visitor's City, State, ZipCode, Country, and ISP
+1. Create custom access logs that show the rich data provided by the GeoIP module.
+Include visitor's City, State, ZipCode, Country, and ISP.
-    * Make sure to place access log withing the custom server block
+    * Make sure to also place this access log within the custom server block

-1. Create a script to auto install CertBot (LetsEncrypt SSL Certificates).
+1. Create a script to auto install CertBot LetsEncrypt SSL Certificates.
 Ask the user to enter their domain name.
-Programmatically perform a renewal dry-run to make sure the setup is correct
+After install, programmatically perform a renewal dry-run to make sure the setup is correct

-    * programmatically update Graviton's existing server-block file to support SSL
+    * Programmatically update Graviton's existing server-block file to support SSL

 1. Update default NGINX config file `/etc/nginx/nginx.conf` to work with the GeoIP module.
 Also: